daem0nc0re/PrivFu/README.md

 [Project](./UserRightsUtil)

-This tool is to manage user right without `secpol.msc`:
+This tool is to manage user right without `secpol.msc`.
+Commands other than `lookup` require administrator privileges:

 ```
 C:\dev>UserRightsUtil.exe